According to the German Food Association

 Only so-called “precision mixers” can be used to meet these mixing quality requirements.
 Precision mixers consist of a fixed mixing chamber and moving mixing tools.
 These must use the entire space to spread the components about the chamber and to create a random mixture.
 This is how a technically ideal mixing quality is achieved, one that cannot be improved in practice.
 In addition, the mixer should work quickly in the production of the food supplements, but not change the particle shape or size of the raw materials.
 These requirements very much limit the range of mixing systems that can be considered, with a vertical design proving to be particularly suitable.

-The outstanding mixing efficiency of this design (see break-out box) is demonstrated when the smallest quantities of anti-caking agents have to be mixed in for further processing in tablet presses.
+The outstanding mixing efficiency of this design is demonstrated when the smallest quantities of anti-caking agents have to be mixed in for further processing in tablet presses.
 These substances are very light, clumping and very difficult to distribute.
 However, they lose their actual anti-caking effect very quickly as soon as they are exposed to pressure or shear stress.
 Ideally distributing very small quantities while maintaining their full effectiveness is a special skill that amixon mixers have mastered with confidence, even with large batches.

 Bulk batches have many advantages for manufacturers of FS.
 The effort for providing and weighing the individual components is drastically reduced.
 At the end of the mixing time, one-off sampling and evaluation is sufficient.
 As a result, large batches can often save many thousands of euros.